vincentayorinde/alerta/README.md

 ## how to test
  > Setup keys <br>
-- Set your slack token and secret key in .env SLACK_TOKEN, KEY
+- Set your slack token and secret key in .env KEY

 ## Set Headers
 > ```secretKey: secret xxx```